qdrant/landing_page/qdrant-landing/content/blog/using-qdrant-and-langchain.md

 LangChain is great for developing question-answering **chatbots**, where Qdrant is used to contextualize and retrieve results for the LLM.
 We cover this in [our article](https://qdrant.tech/articles/langchain-integration/), and in OpenAI's [cookbook examples](https://cookbook.openai.com/examples/vector_databases/qdrant/qa_with_langchain_qdrant_and_openai) that use LangChain and GPT to process natural language.

 *Improve Recommendation Systems:*
 Food delivery services thrive on indecisive customers.
-The necessity for a multi-aim search process, where customers seek recommendations led to the development of [Recommendation API](https://qdrant.tech/documentation/concepts/explore/#recommendation-api), which is an alternative to regular vector search.
+Businesses need to accomodate a multi-aim search process, where customers seek recommendations though semantic search.
 With LangChain you can build systems for **e-commerce, content sharing, or even dating apps**.

 *Advance Data Analysis and Insights:* Sometimes you just want to browse results that are not necessarily closest, but still relevant.
-Qdrant's [Discovery API](https://qdrant.tech/articles/discovery-search/#discovery-search) is useful for **online stores**, where users are don't exactly know what they are looking for, but require constrained space in which a search is performed.
+Semantic search helps user discover products in **online stores**.
+Customers don't exactly know what they are looking for, but require constrained space in which a search is performed.

-*Offer Content Similarity Analysis:* Ever been stuck seeing the same recommendations on your **music streaming service**?
+*Offer Content Similarity Analysis:* Ever been stuck seeing the same recommendations on your **local news portal**?
 You may be held in a similarity bubble!
 As inputs get more complex, diversity becomes scarce, and it becomes harder to force the system to show something different.
-LangChain developers can use [Context API](https://qdrant.tech/articles/discovery-search/#context-search) for such cases.
+LangChain developers can use semantic search to develop further context.

 ## Building a Chatbot with LangChain